 In cases where the car’s self-driving system was the reason for the crash companies like Google, Volvo and Mercedes-Benz have already accepted liability.
 Meanwhile, with great confidence in their own product, Tesla extends an insurance plan to all owners of their newer vehicles.

 The whole process of standardizing insurance for autonomous cars, however, is certainly going to take some time.
 Vehicles would need at the least a way of detecting whether the fault lies with the driver or with the systems itself.

-Companies in the insurance domain are exploring and investing in machine learning and automation during the whole product lifecycle: from marketing, through underwriting and customer service to claims processing, fraud management and reimbursement.
+Companies in the insurance domain are exploring and investing in machine learning and automation during the whole product lifecycle: from marketing, through underwriting and customer service to claims processing, fraud management, and reimbursement.

 While automation and machine learning have been present in the insurance industry for years, only simple processes that require low decision-making skills such as data entry, compliance checks, standard customer communications, and managing rule-based decisions, used to be a subject of automation.

-3) Cyber Security
+3. Cyber Security Coverage

 While risk management is something that insurers deal with daily, they seem to be a bit behind in terms of cyber precautions, when compared to other financial sectors.
 Insurance agencies haven’t been the targets of hackers all that much, however, as other targets become more secure and inaccessible, attackers are moving on to more unprepared targets.
 Since insurance companies hold enormous amounts of sensitive personal information such as personal properties, health, etc.

 The other way cybersecurity could influence the insurance industry is through its inclusion in various policies.
 Because of the time and age, we live in, many businesses and individuals alike are under the risk of their virtual information being breached and the expectation for coverage arises.